 - Cerebral Palsy Research Group (Emeritus Professor Alastair MacLennan)

 - Gamete and Embryo Biology Group (Dr Michelle Lane)

 - Lifelong Health Research (Professor Jodie Dodd)

 - Neurogenetics Group (Professor Jozef Gecz)

 - Obesity and Metabolism Group (Associate Professor Leonie Heilbronn)

 - Ovarian and Reproductive Cancer Cell Biology (Professor Darryl Russell)

-- Ovarian Cell Biology (Associate Professor Rebecca Robker)
+- Ovarian Cell Biology (Professor Rebecca Robker)